 64. Homeschoolers tend to excel in reading and writing as they’ve had a tremendous amount of time to pursue books in their spare time or during language arts.

 65. This is one you’re definitely not going to be able to do in any public school – use the Bible as a textbook!

-66. In a homeschool, children can do subjects they might not be able to if they went to school.
+66. In a homeschool, children can do subjects they might not have been able to do in school.

 67. Smaller class sizes mean you have more concentrated, face-to-face time with each child.
 This means children learn better as they have more time with their teacher.
 It also means they’re more engaged with the work and will do better.

-68. A homeschool gives kids an opportunity to do life in a realistic setting as they can copy their parents in their day-to-day activities.
+68. A homeschool gives kids an opportunity to do life in a realistic setting, to copy their parents in their day-to-day activities.

-70. Homeschools have less red tape compared to schools meaning you can get things done more quickly than schools.
+70. Homeschools have less red tape than schools, meaning you can get things done more quickly than schools.

-72. No school travel needed.
-This can make days more flexible and some mothers find their days more relaxing as a result.
+72. No school travel is needed.
+This can make days more flexible, and some mothers find their days more relaxing as a result.
 Antoinette, who lived 15 minutes away from her children’s school, said homeschooling her kids was easier than getting them ready for school dropoff in the morning and picking them up in the evening.
-She described dropoff and pick up time as ‘chaos’.
+She described dropoff and pick-up times as ‘chaos’.

 73. Parents can travel more and during school periods.
-They can do extended trips overseas or engage in missionary work.
+For example, they can make extended trips overseas or engage in missionary work.
 If you’re a parent who loves to travel, this may be one of your top reasons for homeschooling.